February 18, 2011 –

 All residents living in the designated groups listed above will be required to utilize the new service and charged a monthly fee of $15.
 The fee will be assessed through rental/lease payment s in the PBPN Housing Department and tribal-owned homes in Clusters 1,2, and 3 will pay fees to the Dept of Planning & EPA.
 Exempt from the charges are elders that live in the Prairie Village complex or 156th Lane Senior/Disabled Duplexes or any home with a head of household 62 years and older.

 The new disposal service is supported by the Potawatomi Law and Order Code, which requires that all tribal-owned homes and cluster homes utilize the Nation’s service.
-The purpose of the law is to eliminate health and safety risks associated with the dumpsters in the neighborhoods, and to encourage environmentally-responsible practices from all that live on the reservation.
+The purpose of the law is to eliminate health and safety risks associated with the dumpsters in the neighborhoods, and to encourage environmentally-responsible practices from all that live on the common land.